-Making your own dulce de leche will not only save you money, but your sauce will be superior in taste and quality.
+Pam says that making your own dulce de leche will not only save you money, but your sauce will be superior in taste and quality.
 And it’s so very simple!
 The slow, even heat of the sous vide machine is perfect for caramelizing the milk, and eliminates the possibility of scorching.
 The milk slowly transforms into a thick and luscious dessert sauce.

-I’ve specified making the dulce de leche in glass jars (canning jars are perfect), but some people might make it in the original condensed milk packaging (remove the labels first).
+She's specified making the dulce de leche in glass jars (canning jars are perfect), but some people might make it in the original condensed milk packaging (remove the labels first).
 Beware, however: tin cans are coated with a protective liner that contains bisphenol A (BPA).
 Although the EPA reports that human exposure to BPA from can coatings is minimal and poses no known health risk, some consumers find it a concern.
 Also, some condensed milk brands warn not to heat the cans, so why take a chance?

 The sous vide technique works perfectly well with either form, but it takes a few hours longer to caramelize in glass, because glass is a better insulator than metal.

 Dulce de leche makes a perfect hostess or holiday gift, so think about filling your machine with 6 or more jars when you make this recipe.
 For a quick dessert, mix dulce de leche with crème fraîche and use it as a dip for strawberries.
-But for one of the best desserts imaginable if, like me, you’re crazy about the chocolate-caramel combo, you’ve gotta try our decadently addictive Dulce de Leche Brownies.
-Be prepared for rave reviews.

 If you would like more information about the modernist techniques, ingredients, and equipment used in the Sous Vide Dulce de Leche you can check out the following.